GpuZelenograd/memtest_vulkan/Readme.md

 ...hangs in-kernel due to driver

-ARM platforms like Jetson or Raspberry are supported by aarch64 binary
+64-bit ARM platforms like Jetson or newer Raspberry are supported by AARCH64 binary
 ```
 jetson-nx-alpha :: ~ » ./memtest_vulkan
 https://github.com/GpuZelenograd/memtest_vulkan v0.3.0 by GpuZelenograd